ibm-cloud-docs/solution-tutorials/vm-to-containers-and-kubernetes.md

 It's not a good practice to store credentials within the application.
 Kubernetes provides **[secrets](https://kubernetes.io/docs/tasks/inject-data-application/distribute-credentials-secure/)**, intended to hold sensitive information, such as passwords, OAuth tokens, and ssh keys.
 Putting this information in a `secret` is safer and more flexible than putting it verbatim in a `pod` definition or in a docker image.
 An application can have many different credentials like passwords, tokens, keys and more.
 These credentials should be distributed securely outside the application.

-Let's explore how to create a secret if you to add a Watson Visual Recognition service.
+Let's explore how to create a secret if you want to add a Watson Visual Recognition service.

 1. Create a new file called `watson-secrets.txt` and add the service credentials, you can get service credentials from the IBM Cloud dashboard or using the CLI.